SystemFw/blog/content/staging/paxos-failures.md

 of what Single Decree Paxos does, rather than an explanation of why it does it.
 We will then see how each idea is necessary by showing which failures it addresses.

+We have client processes interacting with our WOR, which is in turn implemented by a set of processes.
+Paxos divides these processes into _proposers_, _acceptors_ , and _learners_, although these roles don't have to be disjoint.
+We are focusing on `write` here, so we only need proposers, i.e. _writers_, and acceptors, i.e. _storage servers_.
+How many instances of each of these processes should we have?
+Paxos mandates lower bounds based on the number `f` of failures we want to be able to tolerate.
+We need at least one writer to be up, so to tolerate `f` failures, we need `f + 1` writers.
+We also need a majority of storage servers to be up, so to tolerate `f` failures, we need `2f + 1` storage servers.
+For example, a Paxos cluster with 5 writers and 5 storage server can still function if 4 writers and 2 storage servers crash.